-Outdoor Housing for Star Tortoises
+Outdoor Pens & Runs for Tortoises

-- and other dry area species -
+- stars & other small, dry area species -

 Tortoises love being outside!
 Outdoors, they can "live a tortoise life" exploring, grazing, and basking.
 If you have any outdoor space, please do provide an outside pen for your Stars.
 Nothing beats real sunshine!

 I keep my Sri Lankan and Burmese Star tortoises outdoors when the temperature is around 70 °F (21 °C) and above.
-Also, when the sun is warm and it's not windy, a temperature of 65 °F (18 °C) and above is often sufficient.
+Also, when the sun is warm and it's not super windy, a temperature of 65 °F (18 °C) and above is often sufficient.

 Ideally, never keep Star tortoises outside overnight if the temperature falls below 60-65 °F (15-18 °C), unless they have a warm house they can retreat to.
 They may tolerate lower temperatures, but why take the risk?
 Be especially cautious in wet and cold conditions.